-NOTE: Video drivers must be reinstalled after every installation of Windows NT Server 4.0 Service Pack 3 (or later versions).
+🏿 NOTE: Video drivers must be reinstalled after every installation of Windows NT Server 4.0 Service Pack 3 (or later versions).
+Use this procedure only if you do not use Express Setup to install your operating system.

-First, create a drivers diskette by performing the following steps:
+First, create a driver diskette by performing the following steps: